tiffanysimione/ThemeProvider/README.md

 I aimed to develop a quick mock-up within two days to gain a better understanding of ThemeProvider.
 Working with ThemeProvider and React was an enjoyable experience, and I intend to delve deeper into it in the coming days and explore its full potential.

 ## Reach Goals
-Still working on making it fully mobile friendly
+Still working on making it fully mobile friendly!